Thursday 8 December 2016

 For additional information on Gallery hours, please click here.

 Seniors and full-time students — $10

 Families (two adults and three youth) — $24

 Children under 12 and Members — Free

-Admission includes access to the national collection, Monet: A Bridge to Modernity and fall-winter (2015–2016) special exhibitions.
+Admission includes access to the national collection and special exhibitions.

 $2.75 per half hour, daily maximum $14 (Members $12).
 The clearance for our underground parking garage is 6 feet.
 Parking also permitted on adjacent streets.
 Learn more about other on-site amenities at the National Gallery.